-Lessor SMBC Aviation Capital orders 14 Boeing 737 MAX jets - Aviation24.be
+Irish lessor SMBC Aviation Capital orders 14 Boeing 737 MAX jets - Aviation24.be

 - In 2021, more than 250 orders and commitments for the Boeing 737 MAX

-Boeing and SMBC Aviation Capital today announced the lessor is positioning its portfolio for air traffic recovery by ordering 14 additional 737-8 jets, growing its 737 MAX portfolio.
+Boeing and Irish leasing company SMBC Aviation Capital today announced the lessor is positioning its portfolio for air traffic recovery by ordering 14 additional 737-8 jets, growing its 737 MAX portfolio.
 The new order comes as airlines prepare for a robust return to air travel and modernise their narrowbody fleets to reduce fuel use and carbon emissions.

 “We are pleased to have concluded an agreement with Boeing for the purchase of 14 low-cost carrier configured 737 MAX aircraft which is an aircraft we are seeing increased customer demand for following its successful return to service,” said Peter Barrett, CEO of SMBC Aviation Capital.